Scotland end qualifier with 155-run win over France

 The Scots and Dutch join Ireland, Sri Lanka, Thailand, United Arab Emirates, Vanautu, the winner of the Americas Qualifier and two from the Africa Qualifier in next year's main qualifier.

-Scotland captain Kathryn Bryce: "Obviously delighted last night to officially qualify for the gold qualifiers, but we know we want to win this tournament.
-So to come out here and put in a big performance like that was fantastic.
+Scotland captain Kathryn Bryce: "Obviously [we were] delighted last night to officially qualify for the gold qualifiers, but we know we want to win this tournament.
+To come out here and put in a big performance like that was fantastic.

-"Darcy was brilliant up the top with a good partnership to set the innings up for Ailsa to come in at the back end and just go for it - and she hit some great shots around the ground out there.
-To have someone like that who has the power to clear the ropes at the back end like that is invaluable, so it is exciting to have her coming through."
+"Darcy was brilliant up the top with a good partnership to set the innings up for Ailsa to come in at the back end and just go for it.
+She hit some great shots around the ground out there.

+"To have someone like that who has the power to clear the ropes at the back end like that is invaluable, it is exciting to have her coming through."

 France captain Marie Violleau: "It was a tough day.
 It has been a long tournament and we are not used to that, so I think everyone was a bit tired and we saw that especially on the batting side.